Monthly weather averages & travel planning

 Humidity

-The 12°C day-night temperature range is typical for continental climates: a light jacket in the morning that you shed by midday and need again after sunset.
+The 7°C day-night temperature range is typical for continental climates: a light jacket in the morning that you shed by midday and need again after sunset.
 Humidity averages 65%, which is comfortable for most visitors.
 On warmer days, lighter fabrics help with the mild stickiness in the afternoon.
 The UV index of 1 is low, meaning sun exposure is minimal concern and sunscreen is largely optional.
-Wind averages 15 km/h, light enough to be refreshing on warm days but noticeable in open coastal areas or elevated viewpoints.
-In Fahrenheit: 45°F average high, 23°F overnight low.
+Wind averages 16 km/h, light enough to be refreshing on warm days but noticeable in open coastal areas or elevated viewpoints.
+In Fahrenheit: 48°F average high, 36°F overnight low.
 Data sourced from Open-Meteo ERA5 climate reanalysis (1991–2020 normals).

-Packing for Venice in February means dressing for 7°C days and -5°C evenings.
-Layering is key: a thermal base, mid-layer fleece, and a windproof outer jacket for 7°C highs that feel colder in the wind.
-Evenings drop 12°C to around -5°C, a notable shift that catches underprepared visitors off guard.
-Pack a dedicated evening layer.
+Packing for Venice in February means dressing for 9°C days and 2°C evenings.
+Layering is key: a thermal base, mid-layer fleece, and a windproof outer jacket for 9°C highs that feel colder in the wind.
+Evening temperatures settle at 2°C, a modest 7°C drop that a light cardigan or denim jacket covers.
 European cobblestones reward low-profile walking shoes over flip-flops or heels, with cushioned trainers or leather walking shoes being the practical choice.

 Local tip: Many of Venice's museums and galleries maintain cool interior temperatures regardless of outdoor conditions.
 A compact layer in your daypack lets you move between warm streets and chilled exhibition halls without discomfort.